shemetz/remote-highlight-ui/Readme.md

 hacks to make it work best for Foundry.
 The goal there is to get a short unique selector that functions as expected on clients that have different windows open, different tools enabled, etc.  It's not perfect but it's pretty good.

-The "highlight" effect is done by applying a custom `rhi-highlighted` class to the element, which draws a "box shadow" in a huge distance around it (dimming the screen), with z-index=999 and position=relative, to help ensure it's on top.
+The "highlight" effect is done by drawing a new div element that floats in front of the selected element, with bounding rectangle of the same shape and position, a huge shadow around it dimming the screen, and a dashed red outline.
-Some of the parent elements also get custom classes temporarily added to them, to increase their z-index or to disable their overflow=hidden so that the "box shadow" can expand beyond them.
-This also includes a lot of custom hardcoded checks because some of those hidden overflow things are important to keep (e.g. the one in the chat tab).

-More custom work and maintenance will likely be needed to continually improve the applicability of this feature to all UI elements.

 In the past, this module was crazy because it added thousands of event listeners, one to nearly every single UI element.
 Luckily, this is no longer the case!